 Strate egic Priority Responsibility Status Comments/ Highlights 3.5.
-3.5.
-Reusing, recycling and waste management We will work with the community to ensure there is better understanding of the impacts and responsible options available for reuse, recycling and waste management, including investigations as to how the city and region can be more self-sufficient.
+Reusing, recycling and waste management We will work with the community to ensure there i for reuse, recycling and waste management, inclu- sufficient.
 3.5.2.
 Investing in sustainable waste management practices and progressive technology at the Council's Caroline Landfill facility, including methane collection and solar power options City Infrastructure Landfill Environment Management Plan has been adopted by EPA.
 Waste Strategy has been adopted by Council.
 Have made additions to the Asset Management Plan up until 2034.
 Waste Masterplan under development and due for completion in the coming year.
 3.5.3.
 Invest in education programs to reach everyone in our community to enhance understanding of options and actions City Infrastructure Educational Videos have been completed and rolled out through social media and Council's website.
 Rebranded the new collections vehicles to include educational material.
 3.5.4.
-Continuing to invest in the Council's ReUse Market and the range of materials that the Council accepts for recycling at the Waste Transfer Station City Infrastructure Continue to see a reduction in domestic waste to landfill with latest reduction of 1.6% with resulted in a 53% diversion from landfill of recyclable materials.
+Continuing to invest in the Council's ReUse Market and the range of materials that the Council accepts for recycling at the Waste Transfer Station City Infrastructure • Continue to see a reduction in domestic waste to landfill with latest reduction of 1.6% with resulted in a 53% diversion from landfill of recyclable materials.
 Have grown material we are recovering and diversion from landfill with current focus on solar panels.
 Regular contact with contractors utilising the Waste Transfer Station/ Caroline Landfill facility to reduce waste.
 3.5.5.
-Working with partners across the Limestone Coast region to develop solutions to our collective waste management and recycling issues, including an independent materials recovery option City Infrastructure Regional approach has transitioned to a more localised solution base, which will continue to be explored in the next Strategic Plan.
+Working with partners across the Limestone Coast region to develop solutions to our collective waste management and recycling issues, including an independent materials recovery option City Infrastructure • Regional approach has transitioned to a more localised solution base, which will continue to be explored in the next Strategic Plan.